avchally/beyond-the-ire/file_documentation/RAW.md

 Unlike the DOOM engine, ROTH can create additional platforms within a sector.
 An intermediate platform contains a ceiling and a floor, where the ceiling is the underside of the platform and the floor is the topside.

 If `HEADER.MID_PLATFORMS_SECTION` is 0x00, this section is not present.
 It's also important to note that, like the other first few sections, the count is contained in the 2 bytes preceding the offset in the header.
+When this section is not present, the count (at -0x02) is also not present, which is why I  included it in this section and not at the end of the previous section.

 The section is laid out as follows: